-Notice: Due to efforts to prevent the spread of COVID-19, the Planning office is open with limited Staff from 10:00 am - 2:00 pm by appointment only.
+Notice: Due to efforts to prevent the spread of COVID-19, the Planning office is open during regular office hours with limited Staff by appointment only.
 Please call or email for an office appointment.
 Most Staff are working remotely and will respond to phone and email correspondence.
 Please allow us 24 to 48 hours to respond to your inquiry.

 The Planning Department is responsible for guiding the physical growth of the County in such a way that balances good economic development and protection of the County’s natural resources in order to promote the public interest.
 This is achieved through land use regulations, development review, long range planning, and zoning enforcement.
 The Department administrates other special programs such as special event permitting, carrying out the provisions of the County’s burn ordinance, and administrating the County’s rafting permitting program.